What is aN ACCESSORY DWELLING UNIT?

 In September 2016, Governor Brown signed Senate Bill (SB) 1069 and Assembly Bill (AB) 2299, amending Section 65852.2 of the Government Code.
 Effective January 1, 2017, this amendment provided exceptions to the amount of required parking, allowed conversion of existing garages, reduced building setbacks, and limited fire sprinkler and water meter requirements for all ADUs.
 These amendments reduce barriers and streamline approval of ADU's in all California cities.
 See the Senate Bill and California Department of Housing and Community Development (HCD) Memo summarizing the law for more information.

 In 2019, the Governor signed into law new regulations that impact ADU regulations statewide, which became effective January 1, 2020.
 The Environmental Planning Commission recommended City Council approve the Draft ADU regulations on March 4, 2020 at a public hearing.
-The City Council approved the Draft ADU regulations on April 28, 2020.
+The City Council did not review the Draft ADU regulations on April 28, 2020; the item was returned to City staff for further review.
+On October 27, 2020, the City Council approved the new ADU regulations, which became effective on December 10, 2020.